Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 ### ISO 15118 standard
 Another standard is the ISO 15118 which aims to improve the electromobility communication ecosystem.
 Its objectives are to simplify EV drivers’ life, to allow energy optimization, to reduce costs and to strengthen (cyber) security.
 One part of ISO 15118 is named “Plug&Charge”, it allows the charging station to identify the user's service contract and automatically charge the vehicle only by pluging the EV to the docking station.

-THE ISO 15118 standard is composed of multiple sub-documents based on the OSI model (ISO 7498).
+THE ISO 15118 standard is composed of multiple sub-documents based on the [OSI model][7] (ISO 7498).

 The ISO 15118 proposes several developments points of improvements:
 - a concrete implementation of Plug & Charge